Today I’m going to share some actual, real-life retreat schedules with you.

 - Don’t start too early and don’t end too late.

 - Schedule some free time.
-I’ll share some specific free time ideas soon!
+I share specific free-time ideas here!

 - Schedule bathroom breaks if you’re going to meet for a long stretch.

-- Speakers should teach/talk for 45 min to an hour for each session.
+- Speakers should teach/talk for 30-45 min for each session.
 No more.

 - Speakers should speak for at least 3 sessions and no more than 5.
 For a 2 night retreat, they should speak at least 4 sessions so your women feel like they got enough depth and teaching time.